Johnny, Johnny

 "Johnny, Johnny" is a 1985 song recorded by the French singer Jeanne Mas.
-It was her second single from her debut album, Jeanne Mas, on which it features as the second track.
+It is the second track on and the second single from her debut album, Jeanne Mas.
 Released in February 1985, the song became a hit in France, topping the singles chart for about one month.

 Background and writing

 "Johnny, Johnny" was written and produced by Romano Musumarra, who also composed successful songs in the 1980s for many artists such as Princess Stéphanie of Monaco, Elsa Lunghini, Demis Roussos and Céline Dion.

-The song, which deals with a man named Johnny who bears very badly a break-up, was recorded in French-language, but also in English-language and Spanish-language.
+The song, which deals with a man named Johnny who handles a break-up badly, was recorded in French, but also in English and Spanish.

 The song is characterized by "melodious and sweet synthetic notes, with a rhythmical bass and lively percussion".
-Its structure is similar to that of Jeanne Mas' previous hit, "Toute première fois".
-The song was re-issued in 2005 in a remixed version, but passed unnoticed.
+Its structure is similar to Mas's previous hit, "Toute première fois".
+The song was remixed and reissued in 2005.

 Critical reception

 A review in Pan-European magazine Music & Media deemed "Johnny, Johnny" a "based disco track [which] deserves to chart elsewhere".